Inventory Optimisation and Inventory Reduction

 Principally inventory targets should be comprised of two elements: cycle stock and safety stock.
 Cycle stock is there to cover the normal expected demand during the replenishment lead time, whilst safety stock is an additional buffer to protect against unexpected demand and supply variations.

-There are many approaches to inventory optimisation we can take, depending on the client requirements and the industry sector.
+There are many approaches to establishing optimal inventory targets we can take, depending on the client requirements and the industry sector.
 Click on the tabs below to read about a typical 8 step approach our inventory consultants would take with a retail operation.

-Inventory optimisation requires extensive statistical analysis and consequently requires a solid foundation of transaction and forecast data.
-It is crucial to the process of inventory optimisation to establish at least a 12-month data profile reflecting product sales, product purchase costs, planned lead-times, actual lead-times and supply variations.
+Inventory modelling requires extensive statistical analysis and consequently requires a solid foundation of transaction and forecast data.
+It is crucial to the process of inventory modelling to establish at least a 12-month data profile reflecting product sales, product purchase costs, planned lead-times, actual lead-times and supply variations.

 Investment into inventory has to be prioritised according the products with the greatest commercial or strategic value.
 Not all products in a company’s portfolio will achieve the same margin, and it is logical to balance inventory levels in favour of products with higher margins or higher strategic importance.